Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 • Li Shizhen.
 Qi Jing Ba Mai Kao (Study of the Eight Extraordinary Meridians).
 Ming Dynasty.

-• Nan Jing (The Classic of Eighty-one Difficulties).
+• Nan Jing (Classic of Difficult Issues).

 Modern Literature (Shiatsu & Acupuncture)